Viability of general relativity and modified gravity cosmologies using high-redshift cosmic probes: Alternative cosmological models

 linking the model parameters $c_1$ and $c_2$, which implies that the model has two free parameters: $n$ and $c_2$.

 Alternatively, the Hu-Sawicki model can be rewritten as

 by redefining

 This form preserves the number of free parameters, now represented by $n$ and $\mu$.
 Note that since $\mu$ appears squared, only its absolute value $\left|\mu\right|$ is physically relevant.
 As in the Starobinsky case, $n$ is typically fixed in the Hu-Sawicki model, leaving $\mu$ as the only free parameter.
+Also similar to the Starobinsky case, such choices preserve chameleon efficiency and remain consistent with local gravity constraints~\citep{Bessa2021, Nunes2017}.

 The last $F(R)$ theory considered here is the $R^2$-corrected Appleby-Battye ($R^2$-AB), given by~\citep{Appleby2009}

 where $\epsilon_{AB}$ and $b$ are the model parameters, related via the equation

 where $R_{vac} \equiv 12H_0^2$ is the scalar curvature in vacuum.
 To reproduce the recent cosmic acceleration, the condition $b \geq 1.6$ is required~\citep{Appleby2009,Ribeiro23,Motohashi2012}.
 Finally, the parameter $M$ corresponds to the scalaron mass scale, which is determined from the amplitude of the primordial power spectrum as $M \approx 1.2 \times 10^{-5} M_P$ at inflation~\citep{Motohashi2012}.